Miriam Daly: Assassination

 On 26 June 1980, Daly was shot dead at home, in the Andersonstown area of west Belfast.
-At the time of her assassination, she was in charge of the IRSP prisoners' welfare.
+At the time of her assassination, she was involved in IRSP/INLA prisoners' welfare.

 According to reports in The Irish Times, members of the Ulster Defence Association (UDA) had gained entry to her home with the intention of killing her husband.
 They tied up Daly and waited for him to return home.
 Her husband was in Dublin at the time and so did not arrive.
 After a considerable time, the UDA men decided to kill Daly instead.
 Muffling the sound of the gun with a pillow, they shot her in the head and cut the phone lines before fleeing.
 Her body was discovered when her ten-year-old daughter arrived home from school.
 However, The Irish Times also referred to Daly as a "housewife".

 Daly's death occurred soon after Conservative Party politician and incumbent Shadow Secretary of State for Northern Ireland Airey Neave was assassinated in Westminster Palace, London by members of the INLA, and some have speculated that the UDA's killing of Daly (along with the murder and attempted murder of other Irish Republican Socialist Party (ISRP) and National H-Block Committee members such as Ronnie Bunting, John Turnley and Bernadette Devlin McAliskey during this period) was in retaliation for Neave's murder.
 Solicitor Michael Brentnall claimed in an interview that "There are compelling circumstances which indicate that the killings were either committed by the British security services or facilitated by them and these killings are connected in proximity and organisational terms to the killing of Airey Neave."